sonic-net/sonic-swss/doc/hft-local-storage.md

 itself does not acquire this lock.

 The Rust API `countersyncd::actor::local_storage::read_shard(path, visit)` is read-only.
-It checks IPC message boundaries and bounds, the v4 schema, matrix dimensions, nulls/offsets, and in-file sequence continuity before visiting a block.
-It stops at an incomplete or certain invalid tails, returning samples only from the fully decoded valid prefix.
+It checks IPC message boundaries and bounds, the v5 schema, matrix dimensions, and nulls/offsets before visiting a block.
+It stops at incomplete or certain invalid tails, returning samples only from the fully decoded valid prefix.
 An invalid complete initial header/schema/version is an error.
 Operational read/seek errors and visitor errors propagate, even if earlier callbacks already ran. **Corrupt compressed